Soccer-Reuters team of the tournament

 Centre back.
 Mats Hummels

-Whether alongside Per Mertesacker in the group stage or Jerome Boateng in the knockout games, Hummels has been an immense presence for Germany and also weighed in with two goals.
+Whether alongside Per Mertesacker in the group stage or Jerome Boateng in the knockout games, Hummels was an immense presence for Germany and weighed in with two goals.

 Centre back.
 Thiago Silva